dhaval-28/Credit_Risk_Analysis/README.md

 </p>

 ## Summary:
-Above results show how each model performed.
+Above results show summary of each model and how each model performed.
 Ensemble AdaBoost Classifier model seems to performed the best.
 The accuracy rate of this model is the highest among all 6 models.
 Precision and Recall scores are also higher among all models.